chrisjdavie/leetcode_2025/to_revisit.md

 ### To revisit - coding details

-#### l_0150_rotate_array
-2025/03/26
-- didn't go for obvious solution
-- took me a while to understand the in place solution
-- got some details in the place solution wrong

-2025/04/06
-- got most of the above, fluffed some of the coding

-2025/04/14
-- got it all correct, except when the index is greater than length

 #### l_0274_h_index
 2025/03/27
 - got the O(1) memory and O(NlogN) time solution, but missed the